hixme/hiflow/README.md

 ## hi config

-Run this to setup access to the bitbucket API so you can access your projects
+Run this to setup access to the bitbucket API so you can access your repositories for pull request maintenance.

 ```bash
 hi config